subeeshvasu/Awesome-Learning-with-Label-Noise/README.md

 * 2014-TNLS - Classification in the Presence of Label Noise: a Survey. [[Paper]](https://ieeexplore.ieee.org/document/6685834)

-* 2019 - Image Classification with Deep Learning in the Presence of Noisy Labels: A Survey. [[Paper]](https://arxiv.org/abs/1912.05170)
+* 2019-KBS - Image Classification with Deep Learning in the Presence of Noisy Labels: A Survey. [[Paper]](https://arxiv.org/abs/1912.05170)

+* 2020-SIBGRAPI - A Survey on Deep Learning with Noisy Labels:How to train your model when you cannot trust on the annotations?. [[Paper]](https://arxiv.org/abs/2012.03061) [[Code]](https://github.com/filipe-research/tutorial_noisylabels)

-* 2020 - Deep learning with noisy labels: exploring techniques and remedies in medical image analysis. [[Paper]](https://arxiv.org/abs/1912.02911)
+* 2020-MIA - Deep learning with noisy labels: exploring techniques and remedies in medical image analysis. [[Paper]](https://arxiv.org/abs/1912.02911)

 * 2020 - Learning from Noisy Labels with Deep Neural Networks: A Survey. [[Paper]](https://arxiv.org/abs/2007.08199) [[Project Page]](https://github.com/songhwanjun/Awesome-Noisy-Labels)